Recruiting | 8Min Read

 Recruitment Metrics, also known as hiring metrics, are basically measurement data and key performance indicators that recruitment professionals use to assess the effectiveness and efficiency of their recruitment process.

-These recruiting metrics help HR, recruiters and hiring managers to spot the areas of improvement and optimise the end-to-end hiring process by making data-backed decisions.
+These recruitment metrics help HR, recruiters and hiring managers to spot the areas of improvement and optimise the end-to-end hiring process by making data-backed decisions.

 Why are Recruiting Metrics Important?